BarmanDev/BarmanDev/README.md

 - 🔭 I’m currently working on personal proyects.

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Spring and React.

 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/borjafg/)